hwgilbert16/scholarsome/apps/docs/docs/get-started/installation.md

 ## Outside a container

-Reference the development guide for how to run Scholarsome outside the standard containerized method.
+Reference the [development guide](../development/development-guide.md) for steps on how to run Scholarsome outside a container.